-These operating conditions represent an airfoil at low flight speed and at a low mean angle of attack with significant amplitudes of oscillations.
-The length of time operating in icing conditions is long enough to expect significant ice accretion such that it could have severely damaging effects on the airfoils performance.
-The Mean Volume Diameter (MVD) of the water droplets within these cases is constant at 22 μm and is of a typical value for many icing experiments.
-Two different oscillating frequencies were discussed at which a conventional helicopter rotor blade would pitch per revolution, one a high-frequency oscillation at 5.8 Hz and the other a low-frequency oscillation at 2.8Hz.
-Results showed that the effect of the rate of oscillation was minimal on the final ice shape and for this reason, the test case with the higher rate of oscillation was chosen as it produces greater values of reduced frequency related to unsteady flow.
+The different operating conditions represent an airfoil at both low and high flight speeds and at both low and high mean angles of attack with significant amplitudes of oscillations.
+The length of time exposed to icing conditions is long enough to expect significant ice accretion such that it could have severely damaging effects on the performance of the airfoil.
+The Mean Volume Diameter (MVD) of the supercooled water droplets within these cases is constant at 22 μm and is of a typical value for many icing experiments.
+The liquid water content (LWC) of the supercooled water droplets ranges from moderate to high.
+Two different oscillating frequencies were discussed at which a conventional helicopter rotor blade would pitch per revolution, one a high-frequency oscillation at 5.6 Hz and the other a low-frequency oscillation at 2.8Hz.
+Results showed that the effect of the rate of oscillation was minimal on the final ice shape and as there was more experimental data openly available for the icing tests with the lower frequency of oscillation, simulations were conducted with an oscillation rate of 2.8Hz.
 The effect of the rate of oscillation on the ice shapes is, however, a parameter that will be considered at a later date.
-One of the most intriguing conditions from the experimental tests is the outside air temperature (OAT) which is at -14 °C. The OAT is representative classically of mixed rime-glaze ice accretion which can during extensive ice formation lead to the formation of symmetrical double-horn structures.
+One of the most intriguing conditions from the experimental tests is the outside air temperature (OAT) which is at $-14 \,^{\circ}C$.
+The OAT is representative classically of mixed rime-glaze ice accretion which can during extensive ice formation lead to the formation of symmetrical double-horn structures.
 These ice structures are renowned for being demanding to simulate and require an accurate ice accretion model to account for the heat diffusion within the ice layer and mass transfer from glaze to rime ice cells.

 The experimental tests consisted of an untwisted Sikorsky SC2110 wing designed by Sikorsky/Lednicer and Owen as a rotorcraft airfoil and is undergoing pitch oscillation.
 The wing dimension has a 0.381m chord and stretches from the floor to the ceiling of the wind tunnel.
 The airfoil has a maximum thickness at 9.9% at 37.7% chord and has a maximum chamber of 1.9% at 15.7% chord.
-Work from Politecnico di Milano has shown that the interference of wind tunnel walls in the NASA Glenn IRT does not greatly influence the final ice shape at the central station of the airfoil and so icing simulations can essentially be considered two-dimensional (Ref.
-28).
-This however was tested based on a steady icing wind tunnel experiment and did not look further into three-dimensional effects introduced from unsteady flow fields.
+Work from Zocca et.al has shown that the interference of wind tunnel walls in the NASA Glenn IRT does not greatly influence the final ice shape at the central station of the airfoil and so icing simulations can essentially be considered two-dimensional (Ref.
+31).
+This, however, was tested based on a steady icing wind tunnel experiment and did not look further into three-dimensional effects introduced from unsteady flow fields.
 For simplicity and to ensure this analysis is within the scope of the timeline of the project the impending icing simulations are considered to be two-dimensional.
 This is also in agreement with the results obtained from the oscillating airfoil ice shapes which report little change along the spanwise direction although this is something that will require further investigation.